keu/docs/astro/secrets-backend.md

 1. Run `astro dev restart` to push your changes to your local Airflow environment.
 2. In the Airflow UI (`http://localhost:8080/admin/`), trigger your new DAG.
 3. Click on `test-task` > **View Logs**.
-If you ran the example DAG above, you should should see the contents of your secret in the task logs:
+If you ran the example DAG above, you should see the contents of your secret in the task logs:

     ```text
     {logging_mixin.py:109} INFO - My variable is: my-test-variable